 Siegfried Excellence in STEM Education Awards

-Thanks to our generous sponsors, more than $30,000 in prizes is available yearly.
+Thanks to our generous sponsors, more than $30,000 in prizes is awarded annually to recognize and elevate their impact.

 Eligibility

-Applicants from any STEM-related subject (Science, Technology, Engineering, and Math) or leadership position are eligible, regardless of whether ‘STEM’ is included in their title.
+Applicants from any STEM-related subject or leadership position are eligible, regardless of whether ‘STEM’ is included in their title.
 All applicants must be Oklahoma-based educators with at least two years of experience.

 • School-Based Educators & Administrators: Must be actively employed by an established school or district in Oklahoma.

-• NEW – Informal Educators: Must work in an out-of-school-time setting, such as a nonprofit, providing STEM learning experiences for K-12 students.
+• Informal Educators: Must work in an out-of-school-time setting, such as a nonprofit, providing STEM learning experiences for K-12 students.

 Previous award recipients are not eligible for consideration for five years after receiving the award.